-Our primary focus is to ensure all Routt County neighbors have access to basic human needs (food, shelter, & clothing) while also fostering self-sufficiency & personal growth.
+LiftUp’s primary focus is to ensure all Routt County neighbors have access to basic human needs (food, shelter, & clothing) while also fostering self-sufficiency & personal growth.
 In 2022, 604 neighbors stayed in their homes, kept their heat on, or received healthcare assistance.

 Do I qualify for services (food, financial, or basic needs)?

 LiftUp serves Routt county residents with an income of 300% or less of the Federal Poverty Level.
 Review the LiftUp Guidelines column below as a first step in determining if you can apply for assistance.